zarthur/CSCC-Fundamentals-Android-Notes/week_08/readme.md

 information about which methods were called and their order is often available as a *stack trace*.

-Java provides a class that serves as the base classes of exceptions and errors.
+Java provides a class that serves as the base class of exceptions and errors.
 This base class is `Throwable` and has several methods that are useful in diagnosing problems when exceptions or errors occur.
-Based on `Throwable` are two classes unique to exceptions and errors, `Exception` and `Error` respectively.
+Based on `Throwable` are two classes unique to exceptions and errors, `Exception` and `Error`, respectively.
 These subclasses implement all the methods the `Throwable` class does.
 We'll discuss base classes, subclasses, and inheritance later in the course.